thefinnlab/psyanim-docs/scenes_and_entities.md

     npx psyanim-cli --init
 ```

-### b.
-Setup our scene where we will implement our player controller.
+## 3. Scene Setup: Create our scene where we will implement our player controller.

 Let's go ahead and delete the `EmptyScene.js` under `./src/`.